-If a pile of pancakes hasn’t clouded your memory you may realise that tomorrow is Valentine’s Day.
+I love Valentine’s Day.
 First to all you non subscribers to the holiday of love….. baaaahhhh to ye.
 Yes I get that it’s commercialism at its best but sure our whole existence is commercialised.
-Our education, our health our homes are all exercises in someone making money somewhere.
+Our education, our health our homes, are all exercises in someone making money somewhere.
 Valentines is a bit of craic and I love it.

 I’ve been single for an age so I haven’t had that someone special to buy something tacky for.
 Despite my best efforts I have a foot hold on the shelf and the more accustomed I become to the view the less likely it is that I’ll ever leave.
 That’s alright though, I have more than enough love in my life.

-Having just returned from a year’s drinking in Australia I decided I wanted to buy a house and spent my weekends indoors to try and save.
+Having just returned from a year’s drinking in Australia, I decided I wanted to buy a house.
+I spent my weekends indoors to try and save.
 The internet became my best pal.
 I loved it but I was nervous.
 I chatted to loads of people but that was it, just chat no talk of even progressing it into reality.
 Until this one guy from Waterford suggested we meet up?
 I was dubious but intrigued.
 I thought what have I got to lose?

 Well my life for a start!!!

 I sat on one couch and he sat on the other as we both tried to overcome the shock of seeing each other in the flesh.
-Then in the silence between giggles and awkward small talk we both heard a very very loud bang.
+Then in the silence between giggles and awkward small talk, we both heard a very very loud bang.
 What the hell was that?
 I got up to look outside and he followed me.
-The parking space where his car once sat when I welcomed him inside now sat empty.
+The parking space where his car once sat, now sat empty.
 A quick glance to the right and it all became clear.

-In his nervous haste to get to the door he forgot to put his handbrake on the car and it rolled down the hill and straight into the back of an ESB repair truck four or five doors down.
-Once we finished laughing he recovered the vehicle and thankfully there was little damage to his and none at all to the truck.
+In his nervous haste to get to the door he forgot to put his handbrake on the car.
+It rolled down the hill and straight into the back of an ESB repair truck four or five doors down.
+Once we finished laughing, he recovered the vehicle and thankfully there was little damage to his and none at all to the truck.
 There was kinda no pulling in back from there and he gave me a kiss on the cheek and he headed home.